 At night, leave a pair of shoes next to the bed in case you need to leave in a hurry.
-Keep your room key, wallet and a flashlight close to hand as well.
+Keep your room key, wallet, smartphone and a flashlight close to hand as well.

 If someone comes to your door unexpectedly and claims to be hotel staff, call the front desk to make sure the visit was actually authorized.
-Never open your door to someone until you're sure of their identity; use the peephole instead.
+Never open your door to someone until you're sure of his or her identity; use the peephole instead.

 Protect your valuables by using the hotel safe -- or, better yet, leaving them at the front desk while you're out.
 Get a written receipt for anything you leave with the front desk and find out whether you're covered in case of loss.
 (Many hotels do not accept liability for items left in guestroom safes.)
-If you're traveling with a laptop, you may want to consider bringing a security cable to lock it to a piece of furniture.
+If you're traveling with a laptop, check ahead to be sure the safe in the room is large enough to hold it.
 Small locks are also available for suitcases.

-When you leave the room, leave the TV or radio on, or put your "Do Not Disturb" sign on the door; both of these tricks will give potential thieves the impression that you're still there.
+When you're out, consider leaving the TV or radio on, or putting your "Do Not Disturb" sign on the door; both of these tricks will give potential thieves the impression that you're still there.
 (You can contact the front desk to arrange a housekeeping visit even if the "Do Not Disturb" sign is up.)